cloudfoundry-community/windows-stemcell-concourse/README.md

 ## Documentation

-For your reading pleasure we have moved documentation of the proejct to wiki.
+For your reading pleasure we have moved documentation of the project to wiki.
 [Have a look](https://github.com/cloudfoundry-community/windows-stemcell-concourse/wiki).

 ## Best practice for patching the base operating system